Sarasota's Season of Sharing program pays some families' bills as they recover from hurricane season

 That leaves foundations like the one in Sarasota, and their donors, to fill in those gaps.

-The Community Foundation of Sarasota typically fundraises for Season of Sharing in November and December, but started its campaign a month early in light of Hurricane Helene.
-It has raised over $3.85 million so far, including $1 million from the Patterson Foundation, $500,000 each from Eliza and Hugh Culverhouse Jr. and the Sheila Jellison Family Foundation, and $250,000 from the Baltimore Orioles.
-It’s propelled by community support, too: For the last 10 years, all the gifts of under $100 have provided one-third of donations.
+The Community Foundation of Sarasota County typically fundraises for Season of Sharing from November through January, but started its campaign a month early in light of Hurricane Helene.
+It has raised over $3.85 million so far, including $1 million from the Patterson Foundation, $500,000 each from Eliza and Hugh Culverhouse Jr. and the Brian and Sheila Jellison Family Foundation, and $250,000 from the Baltimore Orioles.
+It’s propelled by community support, too: For the last decade, donations of under $100 have made up one-third of gifts.

 The number of applications picked up in November, and the foundation is seeing people apply who have never sought help before.